 Professor, Faculty - Business Technology Management

-His additional experience includes consulting for the Transportation Research Board of the National Academy of Sciences, as a joint venture consultant for the British Columbia Systems Corporation's board of directors, as a network alliance consultant for Shell Canada Limited, and as an information systems advisor to the Canadian Cholesterol Reference Foundation.
+His additional professional experience includes consulting for the Transportation Research Board of the National Academy of Sciences, as a joint venture consultant for the British Columbia Systems Corporation's board of directors, as a network alliance consultant for Shell Canada Limited, and as an information systems advisor to the Canadian Cholesterol Reference Foundation.
 Prior to returning to complete his Ph.D. he worked for Merck Frosst Canada Inc. (Subsidiary of Merck and Co.), and for Canadian Pacific Limited.

 RESEARCH INTERESTS: Information Technology Value: Macro Effects, Systems for Information Sharing in Supply Chains, The Impact of Information Technology on Organizations and Markets, Incentives and Investments in Networks, Management of New Technology Entry and Exit, Environmental and Public Policy Programs for Technology Conversion, Macroeconomic Determinants of Inflation, Fairness in Supply Chains, Information Technology and Public Safety Networks, Impacts of the Smart Grid